 The European Robotics League will reach our everyday lives with its new tournament called SciRoc Challenge (or the ERL Smart Cities Robotics Challenge).

 Prior to 2018, the European Robotics League, funded by the European Commission to advance research, development and innovation in robotics and artificial intelligence, has run in three categories: consumer (previously service), emergency and professional (previously industrial) service robots.
-Now teams from all three categories meet every two years in the ERL Smart Cities Robotics Challenge, the first of which will be held in Milton Keynes, showcasing how real robots can make our lives better in urban environments.
+Now teams from all three categories meet every two years in the ERL Smart Cities Robotics Challenge, the first of which was held in Milton Keynes, showcasing how real robots can make our lives better in urban environments.

 The novel ERL Smart Cities challenge offers a unique opportunity to demonstrate the benefits of using a variety of robotic applications in different living contexts for all European citizens.
-Leading robotics developers from worldwide companies and research labs will send teams to demonstrate their technologies and systems in high profile competitive demonstrations in a smart city environment.
+Leading robotics developers from worldwide companies and research labs will send teams to demonstrate their technologies and systems in high profile competitive demonstrations in a Smart City environment.

-SciRoc Challenge will raise interest through public engagement, validate and disseminate new benchmarks, and accelerate development by demonstrating the performance of components and techniques against these benchmarks.
+The SciRoc Challenge will raise interest through public engagement, validate and disseminate new benchmarks, and accelerate development by demonstrating the performance of components and techniques against these benchmarks.
 Setting competitions based on these benchmarks in the Smart City context drives development towards real societal needs.

 For more details on the competition visit http://www.sciroc.eu